 Moov Now is described as a wearable audio coach, and at first glance, it sports a very novel look.
 Basically, if you imagine a plain black watch with small holes, that is what you get – yet the look actually works very well.

-This tracker monitors progress, it talks you through your workouts in real-time, it is water resistant and its battery gives it enough juice for more than 6 months.
+This tracker monitors progress, it talks you through your workouts in real-time, its water resistant and its battery gives it enough juice for more than 6 months.

 Moov contains a 9-axis motion sensing system so you can track your movements in 3d.
 You can wear it on your ankle or your wrist, and when you do sweat, due to the unique design, the device is breathable, making life much more comfortable.